makaroni4/makaroni4.com/_posts/2019-01-06-cross-browser-solution-for-styling-broken-images-with-js.markdown

 }
 ```

 Let's sum up.
 We have ~20 LOC no-external-dependencies solution to keep your website free from broken images.
-Not so bad, right? :beers:
+Not so bad, right? 🍻

 P.S.
 If you know a better way to handle broken images – let everyone know in comments.